OfficialLambdax/_storageS-UDF/README.md

 Pros
 - Fast when writing or reading small and Very fast on large Data sets
 - The method does not get slower with the increase of storages
 - Repeated Data is not written to memory.
 Aka less memory is required.
+CoW or something similiar seems to be present within Autoit which affects Global variables.
 - Storages that get destroyed are reused by new storages.
 Aka new storages are only created when no other can currently be reused.

 Cons